Arduino3128/CoronaDashboard/README.md

 # CoronaDashboard
-Dashboard for COVID-19 data State-District wise for India.
+Open-Source Dashboard for COVID-19 data State-District wise for India.

 ## What's in this project?